e2nIEE/pandapower/doc/about/update.rst

 MVA-based Units
 ==============================

-The basic power unit has been changed from kVA to MVA.
+The basic power unit has been changed from kVA to MVA to allow a more comfortable handling of transmission systems.
 This affects all three types of power units:

     - active power: kw --> mw
     - reactive power: kvar --> mvar